Cash Lifetime ISA explained

 The Moneybox Cash Lifetime ISA

-The Moneybox Cash Lifetime ISA offers a market-leading interest rate of 3% (variable).
+With the Moneybox Cash Lifetime ISA, you’ll earn a market-leading interest rate of 4.40% AER (variable).
+This includes a 3.50% base rate (variable) and a fixed one year bonus interest rate of 0.90% AER (variable).
 That’s on top of the 25% government bonus you’ll receive, too!

 And that’s not all.
 Moneybox has a whole host of tools for every stage of your home-buying journey.
 So you can go from first step to doorstep all from one app.